Student Borrower Protection Center

-The Student Borrower Protection Center (SBPC) is a nonprofit organization aimed at protecting borrowers of student loans and improving the student loan system.
+The Student Borrower Protection Center is an American nonprofit organization aimed at protecting borrowers of student loans and improving the student loan system.

 History

-The SBPC was founded in late 2018 by Seth Frotman, former student loan ombudsman at the Consumer Financial Protection Bureau (CFPB); Mike Pierce, former CFPB lead higher education and consumer protection adviser; and Bonnie Latreille, a former advisor to Frotman at the CFPB.
-They formed the Student Borrower Protection Center to address what they perceived as the Trump Administration’s favoritism toward the student loan industry with an aim of assisting student loan borrowers and reducing the growing amount of student debt held by Americans, stating that “the federal government hasn’t just walked away from the fight on behalf of borrowers, it is actually arming the other side.”
+The Student Borrower Protection Center was founded in late 2018 by Seth Frotman, former student loan ombudsman at the Consumer Financial Protection Bureau; Mike Pierce, former lead higher education and consumer protection adviser at the bureau; and Bonnie Latreille, a former advisor to Frotman at the bureau.
+They formed the Student Borrower Protection Center to address what they perceived as the Trump administration’s favoritism toward the student loan industry with an aim of assisting student loan borrowers and reducing the growing amount of student debt held by Americans, stating that “the federal government hasn’t just walked away from the fight on behalf of borrowers, it is actually arming the other side.”
 The group also announced a partnership with the University of California, Irvine School of Law aimed at driving academic research on the effects of the student debt crisis.

-In July 2021, the Biden Administration announced that Latreille would serve as the U.S. Department of Education’s student loan ombudsman, its top watchdog for the federal student loan program.
-In October 2021, the CFPB announced that Frotman would return to the agency to serve as acting General Counsel.
-Mike Pierce became Executive Director following Frotman's return to the CFPB.
+In July 2021, the Biden administration announced that Latreille would serve as the U.S. Department of Education’s student loan ombudsman, its top watchdog for the federal student loan program.
+In October 2021, the Consumer Financial Protection Bureau announced that Frotman would return to the agency to serve as acting General Counsel.
+Mike Pierce became executive director following Frotman's return.

 Advocacy efforts

 Income driven repayment

-The SBPC worked with the Student Debt Crisis Center, the Center for Responsible Lending, and the National Consumer Law Center to advocate for improvements to the income driven repayment plan system(IDR).
+The Student Borrower Protection Center worked with the Student Debt Crisis Center, the Center for Responsible Lending, and the National Consumer Law Center to advocate for improvements to the income driven repayment plan system(IDR).
 The suggested improvements include retroactively counting time spent in the plan towards forgiveness, for relief to be granted automatically, and for the program to apply to all federal student loans.
 On April 19, 2022, Secretary of Education Miguel Cardona announced a new initiative modeled on this proposal, promising “[m]ore than 3.6 million borrowers will also receive at least three years of additional credit toward IDR forgiveness.”